How Get Started on Realtime

 You Need To Be a Good Writer and To Have Confidence in Your Writing

 This comes with speed.
 If you can write fast and write anything, you will have confidence.
-This is why Atkinson-Baker encourages reporters to get their RPR and RMR.
+This is why we encourage you to practice for speed certifications.
 Just the exercise of practicing speedbuilding for 20 or 30 minutes several times a week will keep you sharp, so that when you do get that fast witness and fast attorney in the same deposition, your realtime translations will still come out looking like you’re a professional.

 As you know, depositions aren’t always fast enough to keep your speed writing skills sharpened.
 At the bottom of all accuracy problems with transcripts lies speed.
 If you can keep up comfortably with speed to spare, you will have an accurate transcript that is an exact duplication of what was said.